HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 1. Select a schema from the list of schemas and the details for it will load.
 2. Select **Database Views** from the navigation pane.
 This lists all the views for the selected schema.
-3. Search available views. (optional)

       ![List Views](../../assets/images/ListOfViews1.png)

-- If you like to *activate all* the Views, then click the **Activate All**, otherwise click **Deactivate All** to deactivate all the Views and no longer available on your App.
+3. Click **Activate All** if you'd like to quickly enable all Views to be available in this schema.
+Click **Deactivate All** to disable all Views in this schema.

+!!!warning "Important"
+      **Deactivating All** will remove all configurations you have made to each of the Forms.

 ### Activate a view